joshuagryphon/plastid/docs/source/glossary.rst

         to their :term:`P-site offset` by using a 15 nucleotide offset from the threeprime end of the fragment.

-        See :doc:`/concepts/mapping_rules` for more information.
+        See :doc:`/concepts/mapping_rules` for an in-depth discusion, with examples.

     metagene
     metagene average